-For the purposes of this policy, "radicalisation" refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.
+For the purposes of this policy, "radicalisation" refers to the process of a person legitimising support for, or use of, terrorist violence.'

 For the purposes of this policy, "extremism" refers to the vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty, and the mutual respect and tolerance of different faiths and beliefs.
 Extremism also includes calling for the death of members of the armed forces.